soostdijck/RUDE/docs/printing.md

 ## Any material

 Avoid materials with weak layer adhesion.
 ASA/ABS bodies crack easily along the thin layer lines.
 In discord is a mod that includes a rear wing.
+BodyR_Clip has been removed in favor of an M8 bolt through TopDeckR, [see here](docs/printing.md).

 Part | Number | Support
 --- | --- | ---
-BodyClip | 1 | No
-BodyGroove | 1 | No
+BodyF_Clip | 1 | No
 Body | 1 | No